 In children under age five, mental abilities are not as distinct as they are in older children and many functions (e.g., memory, attention) cannot be accurately assessed.
 Furthermore, young children's mental abilities are not as stable and represent only their current abilities.
 Generally, young children’s mental abilities are not meant to predict their future functioning.

 Abilities assessed include intelligence (or current developmental functioning), language, and visual-motor skills.
-In addition, a child's social and communication behavior is often assessed through a semi-structured play session.
+Also, a child's social and communication behavior is often assessed through a semi-structured play session.

 Parents contribute a great deal of important developmental information through structured interviews and completion of questionnaires.
 A developmental assessment typically includes two to three sessions, each lasting one to two hours.
 Recommendations resulting from a developmental evaluation may refer children to state-funded early intervention programs or early childhood special education programs.